evantahler/nodePhidgets/readme.md

 pik.open();
 ```

-Since the all relevant functions are chainable, the above example can be written more
+Since all relevant functions are chainable, the above example can be written more
 concisely:

 ```javascript